Target Set Selection in Dense Graph Classes: Conclusions

 \section{Conclusions}

 We have generalized ideas of previous works~\cite{BenZwiHLN11,NichterleinNUW13} for the \TSS problem.
-The presented results give new methods for solving and showing \W{1} hardness result.
+The presented results give a new idea how to encode selecting vertices and edges in the {\sc Colored Subgraph Isomorphism} problem for showing {\sf W[1]}-hardness and ETH-lower bound.
 In particular, only few problems are known to be \Wh{1} when parameterized by neighborhood diversity -- which is the case for the \TSS problem.
+We are not aware of other positive results concerning the number of different thresholds instead of the threshold upper-bound.